Paleontology in Louisiana: Fossil sites

 The most famous fossil sites within Louisiana are Creola Bluff at Montgomery Landing Site in Grant Parish, Louisiana and the Cane River Site, Natchitoches Parish, Louisiana.
 The Montgomery Landing Site was a 500 m long and 14 m high bluff that was the cutbank on the east side of the Red River.
 It exposed the top of the Cockfield Formation, the Moodys Branch Formation, and Tullos Member of the Yazoo Clay.
 In 1979, it was the site of a large whale skeleton discovery.

-The Moodys Branch Formation and Yazoo Clay were extremely fossiliferous with over a 100 species of invertebrate fossils and numerous species of vertebrate fossils, including one of the finest Eocene whale skulls known to science, having been found at this fossil site.
+The Moodys Branch Formation and Yazoo Clay were extremely fossiliferous with over 100 species of invertebrate fossils and numerous species of vertebrate fossils, including one of the finest Eocene whale skulls known to science, having been found at this fossil site.
 Unfortunately, channelization of and construction along Red River has resulted in lower portions of the site being covered by sediment and the remaining exposures being completely covered by colluvium and overgrown by vegetation.
 As a result, fossils can no longer be found at this site.
 The Cane River Site is a low road-side cut made doing the construction of Interstate Highway 49 near Natchitoches, Louisiana.
 It exposes several feet of 44.5 to 46.5 Ma glauconitic silty clay belonging to the Cane River Formation.
 About 150 different species of marine invertebrate and vertebrate fossil have been found at this site.
 This site is slowly being destroyed by weathering and overgrown by vegetation.